attilammagyar/js80p/README.md

 ##### Modulator Additive Volume (MIX)

-When the [MODE](#usage-synth-main-mode) knob is in the Mix&Mod position, this knob controls how loud the first oscillator can be heard in the output.
-Turn it down to 0% in order to make the first oscillator contribute to the final sound only via modulation.
+This is an additional volume control for the first oscillator that is applied after its signal is sent into the second oscillator as a modulator.
+The main purpose of this knob is to be able to control the oscillator's volume without affecting the modulation when the [MODE](#usage-synth-main-mode) knob is in the Mix&Mod position.
+Turn it down to 0% for making the first oscillator contribute to the final sound only via modulation.

 ##### Phase Modulation (PM)